 Feast of Venerable Bishop Nikolaj Celebrated at Saint Sava Church in Toronto

 On May 3, the Serbian Orthodox Church and its faithful prayerfully remember the day when, in 1991, the relics of the great Serbian spiritual leader, theologian and orator, Holy Bishop Nikolaj (Velimirovic), set out on their journey back to their homeland after 35 years.
-This date has remained etched as a holiday of the transfer of his relics and a symbol of the spiritual revival and return of the Serbian people to their roots.
+This date has remained etched as a holiday of the translation (transfer) of his relics and a symbol of the spiritual revival and return of the Serbian people to their roots.

 On Saturday May 3, 2025, the Holy Liturgy was celebrated at the Saint Sava Church in Toronto.
 The officiating were Protopresbyter-Stavrophor Drago Knezevic, Protopresbyter Jovica Cetkovic, and retired Protopresbyter-Stavrophor Prvoslav Puric.
 At the end of the Holy Liturgy, an akathist was served to Holy Bishop Nikolaj with the veneration of a piece of his holy relics.
 The parishioners of Saint Sava Church in Toronto are particularly attached to the Holy Bishop who, as the then-Bishop of Zica, consecrated the foundations of the church on September 5, 1954 and even spent the night in this holy temple.

 The Bishop's holy relics were removed from his grave in the gate of the Monastery of Saint Sava in Libertyville, Illinois on April 24, 1991, and placed in a new coffin, which was immediately brought into the monastery church itself.
 When all the necessary preparations for the transfer of the relics were completed, the Episcopal Council of the Serbian Orthodox Church in North America invited all priests and believers to a farewell ceremony that began on Saturday April 27, 1991, at the Monastery of Saint Sava in Libertyville with a Holy Hierarchical Liturgy for the Departed followed by a memorial service served by the then-Bishop of Eastern America Mitrofan, with the concelebration of the Metropolitan of the Midwestern American Diocese Firmilijan, along with thirty priests and deacons.
 The choir of students of the Faculty of Theology were led by their professor Fr.
 Milos Vesin, parish priest of South Chicago.
 At the end of the Divine Liturgy, Bishop Mitrofan gave a sermon about Bishop Nikolaj.
 After that, the writer Antonije Djuric, who was visiting the Serbs of North America at that time, held a speech.
-After the memorial service, all present venerated the cross and bowed to the relics of Bishop Nikolaj.
+After the memorial service, all present venerated the cross and bowed before the relics of Bishop Nikolaj.

 On May 2, 1991, the relics of the Bishop were transported by plane from Chicago to Serbia, accompanied by Bishop Hrizostom of Western America and Bishop Mitrofan.
 Finally, on May 3, 1991, the JAT Airways plane carrying the coffin with the relics of Bishop Nikolaj landed at the Belgrade airport.
 It was welcomed by the highest representatives of the Serbian Orthodox Church, headed by Serbian Patriarch Pavle of blessed repose, and a large crowd of people.
 From the airport, in a solemn procession, the relics were transported to the Saint Sava Church in Belgrade.